jaydenaleung/nfcbusinesscard/JOURNAL.md

 # July 17th: Another Shot at PCBA

 After talking to a few people on Slack, I realized I could significantly reduce the cost of my PCB by using economic PCBA for only assembling one side.
 Thus, I moved my LED to the back side.
 I reuploaded the new gerbers, BOM, and CPL, and chose LeadFree HASL for long-term safety and health.
 I didn't need the solderability from leaded HASL, as I assumed PCBA would solder it perfectly for me anyway.
 This time, the new cost from economic PCBA and lead-free HASL came about to be about $26 for 5 assembled PCBs, meaning about $5 per card.

 **Total time spent: 1h**

+# July 17th: Firmware

+After placing an order for the PCB, I realized I hadn't written the firmware yet.
+There is no official code file to flash to NFC tags, but I used the NFC Tools app to write data to it.
+See https://jams.hackclub.com/jam/hacker-card for more instructions on doing so.
+I wrote the instructions in a FIRMWARE.md file.

+I uploaded a vCard to the NFC with all of my contact information using https://www.vcard.link.
+Then, I downloaded the .vcf file and hosted it on my personal Vercel website (which I also set up and learned how to use while I was making my vCard!).
+The link to it can be found here: https://jayden-leung.vercel.app/jaydenleung-contact.vcf.
+On iPhones, recieving this link through an NFC tag will automatically allow my contact card to pop up.
+It was really cool!

+**Total time spent: 1h**